Skip to main content

 Dr. Quackenbush looked them over with professional confusion.
 “Medical assessment: They appear to be suffering from chronic reverse psychology disorder, but they’re perfectly healthy in their complete unhealthiness.”

-Bizarro Batman spotted Ponder-ASI’s interface.
+Reverso Battyman spotted Ponder-ASI’s interface.
 “I hate advanced technology!
 This terrible computer must be wthe orst AI ever created!”

 “Why, thank you!”
 Ponder-ASI replied cheerfully.
 “That’s the nicest compliment I’ve received all day!”